davek184/nfdb/README.md

 | C265068     | Connector (EH)| 4 pin | TH       | 1      |
 | C69152      | Connector (PH)| 5 pin | TH       | 1      |

-## Production
-Production files are set up for JLCPCB.
-There were a few postion tweaks for connectors vs what KiCad generates.
-Note there are 3 different versions depending on the connector choosen EH, PH or none (self solder the appropriate one)

 ## Revisions
 1.0 Initial prototype